Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 🌎 Earth Day Celebrations — April

-Each April, Sayulita joins the global movement for Earth Day with beach cleanups, eco-workshops, and community events focused on sustainability.
+Each April, Sayulita joins the global Earth Day movement with beach cleanups, eco-workshops, and community events dedicated to protecting the area’s remarkable natural environment.

 Morning light reflects on the Pacific as Sayulita honors Earth Day — a unifying gesture of renewal and care for this coast’s natural beauty.